 5. Have you ever thought that travel booking sites aggregates thousands of flights and destinations and show the cheapest option?
 The answer is through the third-party APIs to collect flight and hotel availabilities from providers.
 It makes the process fast and automated otherwise without using API the process of booking becomes manual and takes a lot of time from checking the availability and booking.

-Today the “API economy” is quickly changing how the people interact from online shopping, hire a cab, photo sharing all this happens through API.
+Today the “API economy” is quickly changing how the people interact from online shopping, hiring cab, photo sharing all this happens through API.
 Technical innovation is happening at a faster pace because of the API.

 Without APIs, the applications get disconnected and confusing.
 API can also be useful internally for a company in addition to sharing resources across companies.
 Instead of having duplicate code for each of the other apps, they can share data through one API.